-- Make sure that the work folder to store the material transferred from this unit is on a hard disk drive with adequate free space.
-The amount of proxy AV data transferred is about 1.4 GB per disc (when recording in the DVCAM format). - To transfer data between this unit and a computer, it is necessary to set the IP address of this unit and make other settings for the network.
+Make sure that the work folder to store the material transferred from this unit is on a hard disk drive with adequate free space.
+The amount of proxy AV data transferred is up to 2.8 GB per disc (when recording in the LP format).

-For details, see "File Operations in File Access Mode" (page 66).
+For details, see "File Operations in File Access Mode" (page 80).